2018 29

 Le Pin 1994 94p

-Tasted in November 2013 against another Pomerol big gun, Lafleur.
-Elegant, sophisticated, surprisingly á point fruit ripeness (sweetness), excellent balance, and delicate aftertaste.
-A complete wine, rich and enchanting.
-Fantastic quality for the vintage.
+Tasted in November 2013 against another Pomerol big name, Lafleur.
+Elegant, sophisticated, surprisingly perfect fruit ripeness (sweetness), excellent balance, and delicate aftertaste.
+It was a complete wine, rich and enchanting.
+Fantastic effort for the vintage.

 Le Pin 1993 87p